-The Fontana Property is the most advanced project in the Amos area of Quebec.
+The Fontana Property is located 60 km north of Val-d'Or, and is the most advanced project in the Amos area of Quebec.
 It has been the subject of considerable work in the past, including the sinking of a 92 meter shaft, excavation of 242 meters of underground workings, completion of over 300 drill holes, and processing of 22,047 tonnes of bulk sample material yielding 1,450 ounces of gold.